Copycat Texas Roadhouse Rolls

 - 2 cups milk

 - 1 package dry yeast

 - 3 tablespoons butter plus about 1 tablespoon for brushing on finished rolls

 - 2 teaspoons salt

-Don't leave without making this amazing and easy recipe for Copycat Texas Radhouse Butter!
+Don't leave without making this amazing, easy, and printable recipe for Copycat Texas Roadhouse Butter!
 It only takes a few miutes, and will go perfectly with your rolls.

 - Prepare 1 large baking sheet (half-sheet size) or two cookie sheets with rimmed edges by greasing lightly.